Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

-This means most manuka are fraudulently labelled and sold.
-The cheap Manuka honey you got at a bargain is likely to be just plain honey, or worse, sugar syrup with thickener and chemicals added.
+This means most manuka are fraudulently labeled and sold.
+The cheap stuff you got at a bargain is likely to be just regular honey, or worse, sugar syrup with thickener and chemicals added.

 Make sure that you buy from specialty stores that import from New Zealand directly.
-This is because most distributors and supermarkets aren’t even aware that the “manuka honey” they sell is fake.
+This is because most distributors and supermarkets are not even aware that the “manuka honey” they sell is fake.

-Trust UMF registered trademarks because they’re enforced by the New Zealand government to protect the products’ authenticity.
+Trust the registered trademarks because they’re enforced by the New Zealand government to protect the products’ authenticity.